 This program will not be held during the month of August.
 We are ‘migrating’ to other events during this time.
 Flock Around the Block will resume as scheduled in September.
 Hope to have you with us then!

-Flock Around the Block is the Ward Museum’s series of in-person, interactive bird walks for 1st-5th grade students and their families, which will take place at various parks throughout Salisbury, MD.
+Flock Around the Block is the Ward Museum’s series of in-person, interactive bird walks for children of all ages and their families, which will take place at various parks throughout Salisbury, MD.
 With each month featuring a new theme and “Bird of the Month”, students will engage in a variety of bird-centered activities, learn the tips and tricks of bird identification, and participate in an official bird count.
 Join us as we dive into the world of birding and connect with our feathered friends living right in our own neighborhoods!

 All walks at all locations will follow recommended COVID-19 safety measures, and we ask all participants to wear masks and social distance when possible.
 See below for our Flock Around the Block schedule and addresses for each location:

-Bird of the Month: July 2021 – Carolina Wren
+Bird of the Month: Ruby-throated Hummingbird